infinum/eightshift-boilerplate/readme.txt

 = More Info =

-For more information about the Infinum WordPress Boilerplate and the development process, please visit these links:
+For more information about the Eightshift WordPress Boilerplate and the development process, please visit these links:

 1. Github page - https://github.com/infinum/wp-boilerplate
 2. Wiki - https://github.com/infinum/wp-boilerplate/wiki